-Good Practice Guidance To reduce Absconding and Missing from Care Episodes at M. Street and S. Road
+Good Practice Guidance

+To reduce Absconding and

+Missing From Care

+Episodes at P. Road.

 There is a significant correlation between young people who are in the care of the local authority and instances of missing / absconding from the identified home (placement.)
-The report from the APPG Inquiry into Children Missing from Care stated that children in the care of the local authority are three times more likely to go missing than any other young people.
-(APPG 2012) There are numerous reasons why children in care run away from their placements.
+The report from the APPG Inquiry into Children Missing from Care stated that children in the care of the local authority are three times more likely to go missing than any other young people (APPG 2012).
+There are numerous reasons why children in care run away from their placements.
 Unfortunately it would appear that the reasons described by children today mirror the reasons expressed by young people in care several years ago.
-Listed below are some common examples of why young people in care runaway (Ofsted 2012):
+Listed below are some common examples of why young people in care runaway (Ofsted 2012).

-- Bullied in the placement. - Want to be with their family and friends and the placement is too far away and does not facilitate this opportunity. - Too many rules & restrictions which prevent children from doing normal child / teenage things. - Poor relationships with carers / other residents. - A way to take back control over their lives. - Because it's fun - Being exploited
+- Bullied in the placement - Want to be with their family and friends and the placement is too far away and does not facilitate this opportunity - Too many rules & restrictions which prevent children from doing normal child / teenage things - Poor relationships with carers / other residents - A way to take back control over their lives - Because its fun - Being exploited

-This document illustrates what measures the staff at M. Street take to reduce the frequency that young people in our care go missing from the home.
-The staff at M. Street and S. Road understand that good practice, as illustrated below, will not stop all episodes of young people going missing, however it is envisaged that such work does reduce the frequency of such behaviour.
+This document illustrates what measures the staff at P. road take to reduce the frequency that young people in our care go missing from the home.
+The staff at P. road understand that good practice, as illustrated below, will not stop all episodes of young people going missing, however it is envisaged that such work does reduce the frequency of such behaviour.